+From the 3.7 SP3 and 3.8 releases of SmartSpace, the version of jQuery UI has been upgraded to 1.13.2.

 From the 3.6 SP4 and 3.7 releases of SmartSpace, the versions of jQuery and jQueryUI have been upgraded to jQuery 3.5.1 and jQuery UI 1.12.1.
 This could affect sites with existing HMIs.
 As a result, Ubisense recommend HMIs should be tested to identify and fix deprecated or removed functionality, for example by using the jquery-migrate scripts available at: https://github.com/jquery/jquery-migrate.